FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     Preparing the game:

     - All players agree to play the default of 10 games.
-    - All players take 3 dice and 6 rocks.
+    - All players take 3 dice and 6 stones.
     - Player 1 roles the highest total number with 3 dice (1+4+5=10) and may start the game.
-Player 1 receives an extra rock.
+Player 1 receives an extra stone.

     First game:

     - Player 1 starts the game and bets on rolling a 🎁 Wunsch.
-Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 rocks.
-Player 1 started with 7 rocks and now has 5.
+Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 stones.
+Player 1 started with 7 stones and now has 5.
 Now it is the next players turn.
-    - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks as well as the Einhorn figure.
+    - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 stones as well as the Einhorn figure.
     - The 3rd player choses to not predict anything and rolls 2,2,2 which is ☢️.
-In this case the player gains 1 rock.
+In this case the player gains one stone.
     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
-Player 2 takes one rock from the central stash.
+Player 2 takes one stone from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
-Player 2 takes the 2 rocks from player 1 instead of the central stash.
+Player 2 takes the 2 stones from player 1 instead of the central stash.

     The game goes on like this until, in our example, player 2 loses the first game.
-At this point player 1 has 8 rocks and player 3 has 4 rocks.
+At this point player 1 has 8 stones and player 3 has 4 stones.

     The 🦄 is now returned (player 3 had it last) and placed on the dice tray.
 The Einhorn is now open for auction.
-Since this is the first game and player 2 lost the game there are no rocks to bet with for this player.
-Player 1 bets 3 rocks and player 3 bets 1 rock.
-Both players put the rocks they bet in the central stash and player 1 receives the 🦄.
-Player 1 now has 8-3=5 rocks in their own rock stash and player 3 has 4-1 rocks in their stash.
+Since this is the first game and player 2 lost the game there are no stones to bet with for this player.
+Player 1 bets 3 stones and player 3 bets 1 stone.
+Both players put the stones they bet in the central stash and player 1 receives the 🦄.
+Player 1 now has 8-3=5 stones in their own stone stash and player 3 has 4-1 stones in their stash.

-    All players now receive 6 new rocks.
-Player 1 decides to add 2 rocks from the own stash to the current play stash.
-Player 1 now has 4 rocks remaining in their own stash and 6+2=8 rocks to play with in this game as well as the 🦄 figure.
-Both other players do not add rocks and start with 6 rocks.
+    All players now receive 6 new stones.
+Player 1 decides to add 2 stones from the own stash to the current play stash.
+Player 1 now has 4 stones remaining in their own stash and 6+2=8 stones to play with in this game as well as the 🦄 figure.
+Both other players do not add stones and start with 6 stones.

     Player 1 with the 🦄 starts the new game and the game continues.

-    At the end of game 10 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
+    At the end of game 10 player 1 has 20 stones, player 2 has 15 stones and player 3 has 22 stones.
 Player 3 therefore wins the game.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>